-Minnesota health officials not notifying on negative COVID-19 test results
+Delayed test results leave some Minnesotans trapped

 “Given the number of tests and the number of positive results, the focus needs to be on notifying positive results first, so we can perform the subsequent investigations,” Minnesota Department of Health spokeswoman Julie Bartkey said in an e-mail.
 “It’s simply a matter of capacity.”

-And on Tuesday, HealthPartners acknowledged that some of its earliest test specimens are still being “processed.”
-That has left some patients feeling stranded.
+And on Tuesday, HealthPartners acknowledged that some of its earliest test specimens are still being processed: “Those early tests that were involved in the delay are at the lab for analysis, which should be completed and communicated within 4 days,” HealthPartners spokesman David Martinson said in an e-mail.

 Krulikosky said his case was probably bronchitis, not COVID-19.
 He was initially told he’d have his results within two days, which he told his employer.
 Now it has been more than a week and he still doesn’t know what to tell his human resources department.

-Jackson said she understands public health officials need to prioritize their resources in dealing with the outbreak, and her situation doesn’t put her in a high-priority group.
+Jackson said she understands public health officials need to prioritize their resources in dealing with the crisis, and her situation doesn’t put her in a high-priority group.
 That doesn’t make it easier to deal with the limitations of a self-quarantine at a personal level.

 “From a levelheaded, rational, nonemotional perspective, I don’t need to know right now.
 But there is still that underlying anxiety,” Jackson said.
 “I’ve been isolated.
 I haven’t touched another human for 11 days — and I’m an extrovert and a hugger.
 I just want one hug, you know?
 It’s just one of those things that is really difficult.”